Customer Service Training Activity – Subconscious Gender Stereotypes

 Since ongoing gender communication and interactions between employees and customers is a daily event in most workplaces; organizations must help employees at all levels identify and correct negative stereotypes that might exist between male and female employees.

-The following activity is a simple means for getting adult learners active in identifying potentially damaging perceptions they might have about genders and to engage in productive dialog to help overcome stereotypes that they might unconsciously harbor.
+The following activity is a simple means for getting adult learners active in identifying potentially damaging perceptions they might have about genders and to engage in a productive dialog to help overcome stereotypes that they might unconsciously harbor.

 Trainers, supervisors or team leaders can use this activity during a formal customer service or communication training session or at a department staff meeting.
 Once all trainees have completed the self-assessment, either form small groups of lead a discussion to share individual results and discuss how to improve any issues that surface related to stereotypes.